 While it may seem straightforward (albeit overwhelming), the prewriting process is crucial to all following steps of the writing process.
 A haphazard approach to prewriting can result in:

 All of which add up to lost time and energy.

 That means you need a solid prewriting strategy, which is determined in the first (seemingly shortest) action of the writing process: deciding your topic.

 Here are two tips to focus your ideas during step one of prewriting.

-The central message is one or two sentences that identify what you want your reader to know, when they are done reading your article.
+The central message is one or two sentences that identify what you want your reader to know when they are done reading your scientific text.
 Since these are for planning purposes, they are often jargon heavy and don’t make it into your article intact.
 Instead, the central message helps guide you, the author, in identifying key information that needs to be included in your outline and literature review.

 For instance, my dissertation work studied how the bacterium Bacillus anthracis gathered iron using a small molecule called a siderophore.
 Siderophores are exported and used to scavenge insoluble iron from the environment.
 One of the siderophores that B. anthracis uses is called petrobactin.
 So, when I was planning my dissertation defense the central message for my talk was: